International Baseball Federation: FEMBA split

-Nicaraguan, Italian, and U.S. officials withdrew from FIBA, and instead formed formed the Federación Mundial de Béisbol Amateur (World Amateur Baseball Federation), also knowns as FEMBA.
+Nicaraguan, Italian, and U.S. officials withdrew from FIBA, and instead formed the Federación Mundial de Béisbol Amateur (World Amateur Baseball Federation), also knowns as FEMBA.

 Other countries to join FEMBA included Argentina, Canada, Taiwan, Costa Rica, Ecuador, Guatemala, Japan, South Korea, Australia, and South Africa.
 William "Dutch" Fehring was elected president, and Carlos García Solórzano vice president.
 The Caribbean federations — Venezuela, Panama, Puerto Rico, Mexico, Cuba, and the Dutch Antilles — remained with FIBA.
 The Baseball Federation of Cuba characterized the division as driven by Cold War political tensions.
 However, this was denied by Roger Panaye, president of the European Amateur Baseball Confederation (CEBA):

 FIBA was never more than a Caribbean affair with Cuba as chief spokesman.
 When a couple of years ago, many federations joined FIBA in order to have baseball recognised as an Olympic sport, nothing was done to make FIBA a real World Federation.
 On the contrary, the Caribbean FIBA leaders kept to their policy of dominating the others and administration was almost non-existent.

 Under FEMBA, the first Intercontinental Cup was organized in 1973; another would follow in 1975.
 FEMBA also organized its own 1973 Amateur World Series in Nicaragua, to compete with the one being held by FIBA in Cuba.

 Fehring, with the backing of MLB Commissioner Bowie Kuhn, pushed International Olympic Committee head Lord Killanin to include baseball at the Olympics.
 However, Killanin told him it would not occur as long as baseball was represented by two different organizations.

 The FEMBA-FIBA split was resolved in 1976 thanks to the mediation of Mexican Olympic Committee president Mario Vázquez Raña; FIBA was reorganized as AINBA (Asociación Internacional de Béisbol Amateur), with Manuel González Guerra elected president and Carlos García Solórzano vice president.